bfloydd/streams/README.md

 - Multiple daily note streams.
 - Full calendar for each stream.
 - New view for missing notes.
-- "All Streams" dashboard view with statistics and quick actions.

 ## Getting started
 - Add new stream in settings, "Daily Notes", pointing to where you store your daily notes.
 There will be a ribbon button and a command to get to Today's Daily Note.
 Disable core Daily Note plugin.